-So without well established treatment protocols, is there a way of managing this troublesome issue?
+Without well-established treatment protocols, is there a way of managing this troublesome issue?

 It is obvious that prevention is easier and far less costly for both the patient and dentist than having to deal with the aftermath of peri-implantitis.
-Thus, better knowledge of the potential causes of peri-implantitis allow dentists to be in a far better position to prevent it from happening.
+Therefor, better knowledge of the potential causes of peri-implantitis allow dentists to be in a far better position to prevent it from happening.

 - Poor oral hygiene

 - Lack of attached periodontal tissues around implants